 General care involves feeding and watering everyday, completely cleaning the coop once a week, powdering your hens once a month with Diatom for mites and worming your hens every three months with Flubenvet (initially 6 weeks).

-Space, Hybrids like as much space as possible, the very minimum RSPCA run space per hen is 1 square metre, we prefer this to be 2 square metres, with Hybrids the bigger the better, Bantams are much smaller and would be happy in the one Square metre per bird, Please use 16 – 19g Square Weldmesh for your run, Chicken wire keeps chickens in NOT foxes out.
+Space, Hybrids like as much space as possible, the very minimum RSPCA run space per hen is 1 square metre, we prefer this to be 2 square metres, with Hybrids the bigger the better keeping in mind that for the last two years our birds have been kept entirely in their run for the best part of ten months due to the bird flu restrictions, Bantams are much smaller and would be happy in the one Square metre per bird, Please use 16 – 19g Square Weldmesh for your run, do not use Chicken wire this keeps chickens in NOT foxes out.
+Please note that when manufacturers advertise coops for sale they are stating the amount of birds that could sleep in the coop NOT the amount of birds that will happily live in the run.

 Health, if you notice any health problems with your hens act quickly!!
 Because of the pecking order hens hide illness they won’t show weakness within the group so if they show any signs they may have been ill for several weeks, if you think that something is not right check your powdering and worming is up to date and do contact us for advice.

 Hens are very sociable they all have different personalities and are great creatures of habit, they do require time and patience to get them hand friendly but once this is achieved they will follow you anywhere for a handful of treats.